plancherb1/parallel-DDP/README.md

 * [CUDA](https://developer.nvidia.com/cuda-zone) needs to be installed as code needs to be compiled with the NVCC comiler
 * For multi-computer / hardware MPC code there is an additional communicaiton dependency: [LCM](https://lcm-proj.github.io/).

-### Known Bugs / Ongoing Development
-* GPU RBDYN for Kuka only works in Euler mode -- need to introduce loops and reduce shared memory for Midpoint and RK3 (or use a brand new GPU which has double the shared memory)
-* Need to catch up the CPU MPC for multi-threaded line search
-* Constraint handling / penalities need further development

 ### Instalation Tips for CUDA
 https://askubuntu.com/questions/1077061/how-do-i-install-nvidia-and-cuda-drivers-into-ubuntu
 https://www.tensorflow.org/install/gpu